- National Geographic News: “Neanderthals Built Mysterious Stone Circles”

 Like us, Neanderthals were predominantly right handed.
 Having a dominant hand is a uniquely human trait that, neurologically speaking, indicates some of their brain functions were lateralized, an essential prerequisite for language.
 Though they left no written account of themselves, they possessed the same form of the FOXp2 gene that makes language learning possible in modern people.
 And DNA evidence demonstrates that Neanderthals mixed not only with other ancient people groups but also with early modern humans, leaving their genetic footprint in people of today, particularly in the modern immune system.
 Yet because they left no great edifices that could survive for millennia as the pyramids of Egypt have, archaeologists have until now lacked proof of their architectural abilities and organizational skills.

 This is not the first time cave discoveries have shown that Neanderthals could organize their space.
-(See “Neanderthals, Like Other Humans, Heated Water, and Organized Their Homes.”)
+(See “Neanderthal Man: Like Other Humans.”)
 But it is the first evidence demonstrating that Neanderthals could not only explore deep inside caves—336 meters (about 1,100 feet) from the current entrance, far from any natural light source—but also conquer those deep spaces by filling them with light and their own neatly planned constructions.

 Constructions in the Cave